 It was in 2002 that Manolo and Toñi heard about the small group left behind and decided to visit them to get to know them.
 "I still remember", says Manolo, "the night that Toñi andI met them.
 An unforgettable night.
 We spoke to them for hours and we saw such a thirst to know more of God's Word, that we returned home having understood that the Lord was calling us to take on this church to lead it and teach it".

-In 2005 a couple joined the Mission to work at Quintanar, but only stayed until 2009.
+Then in 2005 a couple joined the Mission to work at Quintanar, but only stayed until 2009.
 When they moved on, Manolo again took on responsibility for the church.

 A great reason for thanksgiving to God was that for nine years the local council in Quintanar gave them the use of a public room in which to hold meetings.
 But a greater reason for thanksgiving was the provision of resources so as to be able to have their own building where meeting and other activities were held.
 Much of this came from the generosity of brothers and sisters in the UK who were supporting the work in Quintanar.

-In July of 2014 we opened the first phase of the project with a special thanksgiving service to which a good number of unbelievers from the town came.
-The heading photo shows the new church building.
+In July 2014 the first phase of the Project was opened with a special thanksgiving service to which a good number of unbelievers from the town came.